qdo-se/docker/docker.md

 - `docker network connect [network] [container]`

-- Use `run --network-alias` to assign the same DNS address for multiple containers
+- Use `run --network-alias` to assign the same DNS address for multiple containers.
+Below example create 2 containers `elasticsearch:2`and assign the same DNS name `search`.
+They are both in the same network `my_app_net`.
+This is similar to a load-balancer scenario.

+  - `docker network create my_app_net`
+  - `docker container run -d --network-alias search --network my_app_net elasticsearch:2`
   - `docker container run -d --network-alias search --network my_app_net elasticsearch:2`

 - Use `run --rm` to remove container immediately after it exits